© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Three Round Cairns SE of Blaen Carreg is a scheduled monument protected by Cadw under reference CM084.
 View the official record →

-Three Round Cairns SE of Blaen Carreg is a round cairn monument located in Carmarthenshire, Wales, dating to the prehistoric period.
+Three Round Cairns SE of Blaen Carreg is a round cairn monument located in Carmarthenshire, Wales, designated as Scheduled Ancient Monument CM084 by Cadw.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM084.

 Three Round Cairns SE of Blaen Carreg dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Three Round Cairns SE of Blaen Carreg is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM084.